ke-zhang-rd/krystal/docs/source/decorator.rst

 .. attention::

-  This is executed during function call not on decorated position.
+  This syntax sugar assignment is executed during function call not on decorated position.

 Decorator doesn't mean change function name.
 So the thing after ``@`` has to be a function which accepts a **func** and return a **new func**.
 Decorator also accept arguments.